Phys104 - How Things Work

 C7.3 (electric oven)

-and oil are relatively poor heat conductors, compared to water
+are relatively poor heat conductors, compared to water or body tissue.)

 C1.5 (takeoff and landing on aircraft carrier)